DemiQin/neural-network-animation/README.md

 # Neural Network Animation
-Watch a neural network think.
+Watch a feedforward neural network think.
 Written in Python.

 Requires the FFMPEG codec.
 To install use the command "brew install ffmpeg".